 I returned for more Kukoho Rose Brown Rice, this time as Porridge ($6).
 The cool rice pudding-like bowl came with a choice of jam and toasted hazelnuts.
 My jam was brown sugar Blenheim apricot, which contributed to a great combo.

 Glanville tends to stay behind the espresso station, and pulled shots of 49th Parallel Coffee Roasters Sidamo, from Ethiopia’s Fero Co-op.
 In a Short Capp ($3.50), aka a Gibraltar, when combined with milk, the espresso is mocha-like, even without chocolate.
 Amazing.

-We visited G&B Coffee at SQIRL in the collaboration’s infancy, and we were already impressed with the results and value.
+I visited G&B Coffee at SQIRL in the collaboration’s infancy, and was already impressed with the results and value.
 G&B’s coffee is worth experiencing for its precision and flavor, and SQIRL’s food is welcome thanks to the quality and timeliness of the ingredients, the creativity (and flavor).
 However, each element elevates its counterpart, so try both.